BlockEmulator: An Emulator Enabling to Test Blockchain Sharding Protocols: Conclusion

 BlockEmulator is designed as a testbed for blockchain researchers.
 It not only supports some basic operations in existing blockchains but also offers powerful programming interfaces for evaluating new blockchain protocols or consensus algorithms.
 In particular, it enables researchers to develop and evaluate new \hw{customized} blockchain-sharding \hw{protocols}.
 To verify the correctness of \hw{the} experiment data yielded by BlockEmulator, we \hw{conducted} experiments to compare the observed performance with the theoretical calculation.
 Other experiments prove that BlockEmulator supports meaningful performance testing in terms of typical metrics in a blockchain sharding system, including TPS, transaction confirmation latency, cross-shard transaction ratio, and the queuing length of transaction pools.

-\hw{We have made open-sourced BlockEmulator in Github~\cite{blockemulatorGitHub}.
-This project has been starred over 210 times and forked 60 times.
-We wish BlockEmulator could become a practical and useful experimental tool for blockchain researchers when they need to implement and test new protocols, algorithms, and mechanisms.}
+\hw{We have open-sourced BlockEmulator in Github~\cite{blockemulatorGitHub}.
+This project has gained over 280 stars.
+We wish BlockEmulator could become a practical and useful experimental tool for blockchain researchers when they need to implement and test new protocols, algorithms, and mechanisms.} \hhhw{In the future version of BlockEmulator, we plan to support the functionality of smart contracts.}